Close Alert Banner

 Port Carling was incorporated as a village in June 1896, with a population of 110 people.

 Today Port Carling continues to thrive in its central location at the hub of the lakes.
 Large ships such as the Segwun and Wenonah II continue to delight visitors as they pass through the centre of town.
 For the shopper, the village has a huge selection of boutiques and eateries – all if which make Port Carling a tourist mecca from May to October.
 Its bright new community hall is a popular venue for theatre and musical events.
-The recently constructed Norma and Miller Alloway Muskoka Lakes Library is located in Port Carling.
-This is the Main Branch of five in Muskoka Lakes.
+The Norma and Miller Alloway Muskoka Lakes Library is located in Port Carling.
+This is the Main Branch of two in Muskoka Lakes.

 Windermere